 According to a 2018 study on long-distance relationships, statistics on break up habits show that couples end the relationship roughly four months into the relationship.
 The good news, however, is that these kinds of relationships get easier after a couple passes the eight-month milestone.

-Why Do Couples Break Up?
+How and Why Do Couples Break Up?

 12. Experiencing communication issues is one of the top reasons why people split up.